All links go directly to official Etta, Mississippi government websites.

 Elections & Voter Records

-Etta voters are served by the Union County Circuit Clerk's Office, which administers elections in Union County.
-The office is located at 109 Main Street (Union County Courthouse), New Albany, MS 38652, and can be reached at (662) 534-1900.
-Mississippi voters can register online through the Mississippi Secretary of State's website at https://www.sos.ms.gov/Elections-Voting/Pages/Voter-Registration-Information.aspx or by submitting a paper application to the Circuit Clerk at least 30 days before an election.
-Applicants must provide a valid Mississippi driver's license or identification card number, or the last four digits of their Social Security number.
-Because Etta is unincorporated without municipal government, residents do not vote in city elections but participate in Union County, state, and federal elections.
-County elections for positions such as Board of Supervisors, Sheriff, Tax Assessor, Circuit Clerk, Chancery Clerk, and other county offices are typically held in general elections during even-numbered years.
-Etta residents can locate their assigned polling place by contacting the Union County Circuit Clerk's office or checking the Mississippi Secretary of State's polling place lookup tool on the SOS website.
-Mississippi election records that are publicly accessible include voter registration lists (available for political purposes under certain conditions), campaign finance reports filed with the Secretary of State, candidate qualifying information, and precinct-level election results published after each election.
-In the November 2024 presidential election, Union County reported voter turnout of approximately 45-50% of registered voters, consistent with north Mississippi rural county patterns.
-Looking ahead to November 3, 2026, Mississippi voters including those in Etta will decide various statewide and local offices; Mississippi does not have U.S. Senate seats up in 2026, but voters will elect all four U.S. House representatives, all 52 State Senate seats, all 122 State House seats, and various Union County offices including Board of Supervisors seats, Justice Court judges, and potentially other county positions depending on term schedules.
-Mississippi voters can request absentee ballots for specific qualifying reasons (elderly voters over 65, permanent disability, work requirements, election poll workers, and voters who will be away from their county on election day) by submitting an Absentee Ballot Application to the Union County Circuit Clerk; applications are available on the Secretary of State's website and must be submitted by specific deadlines before the election.
+Registration requires either a valid Mississippi driver's license or ID card number, or the last four digits of a Social Security number.
+Since Etta is unincorporated without its own municipal government, residents don't vote in city elections - they participate in Union County, state, and federal contests instead.
+County races for Board of Supervisors, Sheriff, Tax Assessor, Circuit Clerk, Chancery Clerk, and other positions typically appear on general election ballots during even-numbered years.
+Residents can find their polling place by calling the Circuit Clerk's office or using the polling place lookup tool on the Secretary of State's website.
+Public election records in Mississippi include voter registration lists (available for political purposes under certain conditions), campaign finance reports filed with the Secretary of State, candidate qualification documents, and precinct-level results published after each election.
+During the November 2024 presidential election, Union County saw turnout around 45-50% of registered voters, matching typical patterns for rural north Mississippi counties.
+Come November 3, 2026, voters here will decide various statewide and local offices.
+Mississippi doesn't have U.S. Senate seats up that year, but all four U.S. House representatives will be on the ballot, along with all 52 State Senate seats, all 122 State House seats, and various Union County positions including Board of Supervisors seats, Justice Court judges, and potentially other county offices depending on term schedules.
+Mississippi voters can request absentee ballots for specific qualifying reasons - being over 65, having a permanent disability, work requirements, serving as an election poll worker, or being away from the county on election day.
+Absentee Ballot Applications go to the Union County Circuit Clerk and are available on the Secretary of State's website.
+Applications must arrive by specific pre-election deadlines.

 Frequently Asked Questions